kristenkinnearohlmann/cli-weather/README.md

 ## Description

 This Ruby CLI application returns the National Weather Service forecast based on an input address value.
+The user is invited to interact with the application to choose how the weather information is retrieved.

 ## Project Dependencies